Tips for Your Master Bath Remodel

 When most people explain their dream master bathroom to me I hear phrases such as “spa-like,” “zen,” and “retreat.”
 They want an over-the-top bath experience - a place to get away from every day life and recharge..(and hide away from the kiddos).

-Here is my list of tips when going through a master bathroom remodel:
+Here is my list of tips for your master bath remodel:

 1. Start from scratch